-Per the board resolution on 24 May 2023, a final dividend of £690 per share amounting to a total of \pounds 24,840,000 will be recommended.
-These financial statements do not reflect this dividend, which will be accounted for in shareholders equity as an appropriation of retained earnings in the financial year ending 31 December 2023.
+Per the board resolution on 5 June 2024, a final dividend of £150 per share amounting to a total of £5,400,000 will be recommended by the directors.
+These financial statements do not reflect this dividend, which will be accounted for in the shareholders equity as an appropriation of retained earnings in the financial year ending 31 December 2024.

-There are no subsequent events which would require adjustments or disclosure to the financial statements.
+There are no other subsequent events which would require adjustments or disclosure to the financial statements.